-- 64. Purdue Pharma L.P. ("PPL") is a limited partnership organized under the laws of Delaware with its principal place of business in Stamford, Connecticut. - 65.
+- 64. Purdue Pharma L.P. ("PPL") is a limited partnership organized under the laws of Delaware with its principal place of business in Stamford, Connecticut.
+None of PPL's partners have citizenship in the State of Ohio. - 65.
 Purdue Pharma Inc. ("PPI") is a New York corporation with its principal place of business in Stamford, Connecticut. - 66.
 The Purdue Frederick Company, Inc. ("PFC") is a New York corporation with its principal place of business in Stamford, Connecticut. - 67.
-PPL, PPI, and PFC, and their DEA registrant subsidiaries and affiliates (collectively, "Purdue") are engaged in the manufacture, promotion, distribution, and sale of opioids such as OxyContin, MS Contin, Dilaudid/Dilaudid HP, Butrans, Hysingla ER, and Targiniq ER throughout the U.S. and California.
+PPL, PPI, and PFC, and their DEA registrant subsidiaries and affiliates (collectively, "Purdue") are engaged in the manufacture, promotion, distribution, and sale of opioids such as OxyContin, MS Contin, Dilaudid/Dilaudid HP, Butrans, Hysingla ER, and Targiniq ER throughout the U.S. and Ohio.
 OxyContin is Purdue's best-selling opioid.